Preslav977/calculator/README.md

 # Calculator
-In this project will do simple calculator
+In this project will do simple calculator.
-The calculator can perform adding, subraction, divide, multiplying
+The calculator can perform adding, subtraction, divide, multiplying.